atharvbyadav/SilentPulse/README.md

 ## 🚀 How It Works

-SilentPulse reads a list of URLs from `data/urls.json`, sends GET requests to each, and logs:
+SilentPulse reads a list of URLs from `data/urls.json`, sends GET requests to each and logs:

 - HTTP status code
 - Response time (ms)